Funicular: Stations

-The majority of funiculars have two stations, one at each end of the track.
+The majority of funiculars have two stations, one at the top and one at the bottom of the track.
 However, some systems have been built with additional intermediate stations.
 Because of the nature of a funicular system, intermediate stations are usually built symmetrically about the mid-point; this allows both cars to call simultaneously at a station.
-Examples of funiculars with more than two stations include the Wellington Cable Car in New Zealand (five stations, including one at the passing loop) and the Carmelit in Haifa, Israel (six stations, three on each side of the passing loop).
+Examples of funiculars with more than two stations include the Wellington Cable Car in New Zealand with five stations, including one at the passing loop, and the Carmelit in Haifa, Israel with six stations, three on each side of the passing loop.

-A few funiculars with asymmetrically placed stations also exist.
+There are a few funiculars with asymmetrically placed stations.
 For example, the Petřín funicular in Prague has three stations: one at each end, and a third (Nebozízek) a short way up from the passing loop.
-Because of this arrangement, carriages are forced to make a technical stop a short distance down from the passing loop as well, for the sole purpose of allowing the other car to call at Nebozízek.
+Because of this arrangement, when a car on one side stops at Nebozízek the car on the other side stops without a station access.